 Public reputational Peers and diffuse public Individual or agency

-The second model of accountability as inclusion occurs when clients and beneficiaries are only indirectly present through representatives or surrogates.
-More specifically, INGO members of the local government, local elites, and Southern NGOs the “representatives” for those affected by INGO policies.
-In this way, representatives or surrogates for beneficiaries
+The delegate model of accountability as inclusion occurs when clients and beneficiaries are indirectly present.
+For instance, INGOs can select members of the local government, local elites, and Southern NGOs to be the “representatives” for those affected by INGO policies.
+In this way, the delegate model relies on representatives or surrogates for beneficiaries to not only sanction, but also to identify needs and convey desired solutions to these needs.